fassko/fassko.github.io/Content/blog/swiftui-three-ways-button.md

 description:
 ---

 Using mobile apps, we navigate to another view, calculate business expenses, or send a tweet by tapping on a button.
 SwiftUI makes it a breeze to construct a button.
-This time we will talk about how to do it in three ways using the view modifier approach, building a custom view modifier, and applying the button style.
+This time we will talk how to do it in three ways using the view modifier approach, building a custom view modifier, and applying the button style.

 ## Using a Custom View Modifier

 In SwiftUI view modifiers are used to change the view in some kind of way.
 We can build a custom view modifiers ourselves.
 We will try to build one to create a custom button.

 At first we need to create the custom modifier.
-To do that we should use the `ViewModifier` protocol that requires to implement one function `func body(content: Content) -> some View` that takes in a view and produces a different version of that view.
+To do that we should use the `ViewModifier` protocol that requires to implement one function `func body(content: Content) -> some View` which takes in a view and produces a different version of that view.

 ```swift
 struct CustomButtonModifier: ViewModifier {